 Specify Your Service

 When taking on an advisor, be clear with them as to the nature and frequency of the services you require.
-Be aware of fee and commission structures; they might bill you hourly or charge a commission or a trading fee for buying stock for you, or they might charge a percentage based on the value of the assets they manage for you.
-If you’ve chosen a reputable and vetted professional, you shouldn’t encounter payment problems, but be aware that some advisors may be motivated by a high commission and therefore urge you to invest in a certain manner, or those on a salary might promote specific products and services to you.
+Be aware of the fee and commission structures; they might bill you hourly or charge a commission or a trading fee for buying stock for you, or they might charge a percentage based on the value of the assets they manage for you.
+If you’ve chosen a reputable and vetted professional, you shouldn’t encounter payment problems but be aware that some advisors may be motivated by a high commission and therefore urge you to invest in a certain manner, or those on a salary might promote specific products and services to you.
 But if you and your advisor lay all your cards on the table before entering into a deeper contractual relationship, you have nothing to fear.

 Have a Checklist